Democrats announce formal impeachment inquiry into Donald Trump | DW | 24.09.2019

 Top House Democrat Nancy Pelosi has announced the start of a formal impeachment inquiry of Donald Trump.
 The move follows claims that he pressured Ukraine's leader into investigating political rival Joe Biden.

-House Speaker Nancy Pelosi announced on Tuesday a formal impeachment inquiry into US President Donald Trump, a first move in a process that could remove the president from office.
+House Speaker Nancy Pelosi announced on Tuesday a formal impeachment inquiry into US President Donald Trump.
+It represents the first move in a process that could remove the president from office.

-Pelosi has been under mounting pressure from her Democratic caucus to open an impeachment inquiry in the House of Representatives amid fresh allegations of abuse of power by the president.
-The decision sets the stage for a divisive political battle in Congress head of next year's election.
+"The actions of the Trump presidency revealed the dishonorable facts of the president's betrayal of his oath of office, betrayal of our national security, and betrayal of the integrity of our elections," she said in a televised address.

-Meanwhile, at the UN General Assembly in New York, Trump tweeted that tomorrow he would release a full transcript of his call with Zelensky.
+Meanwhile, at the UN General Assembly in New York, Trump tweeted that he would release a full transcript of his call with Zelensky on Wednesday.

 "I am currently at the United Nations representing our Country, but have authorized the release tomorrow of the complete, fully declassified and unredacted transcript of my phone conversation with President Zelensky of Ukraine," Trump wrote.